Service Detail

 Delivery Process

-- Landlord coordination and lease exhibit review
+- Landlord coordination and lease exhibit review for retail tenant sites: exterior concrete responsibilities confirmed before build-out mobilizes

-- Final punch and turnover for operations launch
+- Final punch and turnover for operations launch with accessible route verification and decorative finish documentation

 The process is intentionally milestone-driven so the project stays readable for ownership and subcontractors alike.
 When the next step is obvious, it becomes much easier to protect the schedule and avoid avoidable rework.